siduction/sidu-manual/data/en/0201-cd-content_en.md

 ~~~

 At least  5 GByte hard disk space for NoX
-At least 10 GByte of disk space for all the others
+At least 15 GByte of disk space for all the others.
+At least 50 GBytes of disk space when installing on a partition formatted with Btrfs.

 **Other**